Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 - **Marc** - In charge of `Role-based access control`
 - **Mika** - In charge of `Admin and operations access`

-As a group we will plan how to implement each task and comprehensively discuss the requirements before we start writing any code, specifically following an Agile framework.
+As a group we will plan how to implement each task and comprehensively discuss the requirements before we start writing any code.
+Specifically, we will be following an Agile framework, which focuses on iterative development, continuous feedback, and adaptive planning ([https://agilemanifesto.org/](https://agilemanifesto.org/)).
 As some sections are dependent on the ones before them to be completed, we will coordinate between group members on how these requirements will be facilitated and jump between tasks/features as necessary - particularly the team leader.

 > How will the group ensure accountability and track progress?

-Each week, team members will be accountable to doing *weekly status reports* in our team meetings.
-This is a space where each member can give updates on what they have been working on in the last week, as well as any problems encountered.
-These features and changes will be logged via the `Issues` tabs, where any suggestions/improvements to the code can be contributed by group members.
+Each week, team members will be accountable for presenting *weekly status reports* in our team meetings.
+This is an opportunity for each member to give updates on their recent work, as well as highlight any problems encountered.
+These features and changes will be logged via the `Issues` tab, where other group members can contribute suggestions/improvements to the code.

 ---